knthompson26/Childhood-social-isolation-trajectories_GMM/README.md

 # Childhood_social_isolation_trajectories-GMM

-## This repository holds code for the manuscript titled "Antecedents and outcomes of childhood social isolation" using data from the E-Risk study.
+## This repository holds code for the manuscript titled "Trajectories of childhood social isolation in a nationally representative cohort: Associations with antecedents and early adulthood outcomes"

 ### All code written by Katherine N Thompson and reviewed by XX.